 If you have questions feel free to check out the Marine Division Website or call the Bonner County Sheriff's Office: (208) 263-8417 or non-emergency dispatch: (208) 265-5525.

 Education: many organizations and Government Agencies offer education courses and training for boat operations, places such as the Idaho Department of Parks & Recreation, the U.S. Coast Guard Auxiliary, the U.S. Power Squadron, and Bonner County Sheriff's Office.
 The Sheriff's office will be conducting a Boat Idaho Course about 3 times each spring/summer for anyone wanting to learn basic boating laws and safety.
 Visit HERE to sign up for their class or inquire for more information.

 Enjoy your time on Bonner County waters – we appreciate your visit!

-If additional information is requested regarding the Waterways Advisory Committee you may contact Nathan Demmons at 208-255-5681 Ext.
+If additional information is requested regarding the Waterways Advisory Committee you may contact Pete Hughes at 208-255-5681 Ext.
 4 or one of the Bonner County Commissioners at 208-265-1438.

 Priest Lake Water Management Project: information about the work completed for the thorofare and work on the Outlet Dam.